adamtilson/ense271/lab-1/lab-doc.md

     - e.g. collect ingredients before starting cooking

 - If events happen simultaneously, arrange them logically.
-    - e.g. I was to ask you "List for me everything your system does", what order would you list the features?
-That should be the order you place them.
+    - e.g. If I asked you: "List everything your system does", what order would you list the features?
+      - That should be the order you place them.

 - As a group, place the cards in just one row across the top.